jimishol/cholidean-harmony-structure/README.md

 🔧 Future Improvement

-* **Windows Port for Direct Parsing**
+* **Potential Windows Backend**
-   Windows MIDI direct parsing Listens to MIDI devices via WinMM (or WASAPI loopback for audio), pushes raw events into the Love2D thread channel "midi_events", and bypasses FluidSynth stdout entirely.
+No native Windows MIDI backend is currently included.
+Developers can implement Windows MIDI input by adapting the Linux midiport code to use WinMM or RtMidi.

 _For a deep dive into the asset pipeline, see [FOR_DEVELOPERS](asset_pipeline/FOR_DEVELOPERS.md)._